reqica7/poviocoin/README.md

 # PovioCoin example

-This is a simple example on how to connect node js with etherume smart contract
+This is a simple example on how to connect node js with etherum smart contract

 [//]: # (End Intro)